0 items in cart

 Nolan Arenado - Nado‘s Rawlings glove is quite unique.
 He flares the glove gently at the base of the thumb and pinky (more similar to the outfield flare shown above).
 And then he loosens all of the glove’s laces between the fingers.
 He probably has the largest glove opening of an infielder in the MLB.
 And it makes sense, he plays at 3B and gets baseballs blasted at him at high velocities all season long.
 He wants a glove that is going to simply stop the baseball.
 And once he stops the baseball, he lets his God-given talent take over to get a quick transfer to his throwing hand and his rocket right arm nearly always tosses out the runner at first base.
 Again...learn about Nolan's glove from the Ball Glove King:

-We hope that this blog has helped you decide if you’ll flare your ballglove for the upcoming season!
+We hope that this blog has helped you decide if you’ll flare your ball glove for the upcoming season!
 If you still have questions on flaring your glove or if you just need help making a purchase, please reach out to our team of Glove Experts.
-They can be reached on phone at 1-866-321-2287, through email at experts@justgloves.com or by LIVE CHATTING HERE.
+They can be reached on phone at 1-866-321-2287, through email at support@justgloves.com, or by LIVE CHATTING HERE.

 Show Comparison